Embedding spaces of split links: Introduction

 \subsection{Discussion and future directions}

 The proof of Theorem \ref{abcthm - motion group} in Section \ref{section - the fundamental group} suggests a strategy for computing the higher homotopy groups of $\link(L)$.
 In fact, we expect the higher homotopy groups $\pi_k(\link(L))$ to be built out of the classes in $\pi_k(\link(L_i))$ together with classes in $\pi_k$ of the configuration space of $p$ points in $\R^3\setminus L_i$.
 If each piece is a knot, then the groups $\pi_k(\link(L_i))$ are understood, as discussed in the previous section, although concrete computations in the literature are sparse.
-Little is known in the case that the piece is a link, except in the case of~$\pi_1(\link(T_{p,q}))$ by Goldsmith~\cite{Goldsmith}.
-In upcoming work, we will prove that the embedding space of an unparametrised Hopf link,~$\link(HL)$, is homotopy equivalent to the round subspace~$\uremb(HL, \R^3)$, where each link component bounds a Euclidean disk in some~$\R^2\subset \R^3$.
-This has the homotopy type of a finite dimensional manifold which we describe.
+Little is known in the case that the piece is a link, except in the case of topological motions of torus links by Goldsmith~\cite{Goldsmith}.
+In upcoming work, we will prove that the unparametrised embedding space of a Hopf link,~$\link(HL)$, is homotopy equivalent to the round subspace~$R\link(HL )$, where each link component bounds a Euclidean disk in some affine~$\R^2\subset \R^3$.
+This has the homotopy type of an explicit finite-dimensional manifold, which we are able to describe.

-Note that in the example of the unlink, the motion group is isomorphic to the symmetric automorphism group of~$\pi_1(\R^3\setminus L)$.
-One can build links for which $\pi_1(\R^3\setminus L)$ is a right-angled Artin group with defining graph a disjoint union of trees.
-One can then define the analogue of the symmetric automorphism groups in this case, to be the motion groups of such links.
-The automorphism groups of RAAGs and their subgroups have been the topic of extensive study, and as in the case of the group $\SAut(F_n)$, $\link(L)$ provides a geometric model for a subgroup.
+Homological stability for unparametrised embeddings of unlinks in 3-manifolds was proved by Kupers in \cite{Kupers}.
+We expect to be able to use our techniques, and Theorem~\ref{abcthm - sep equiv} in particular, to study the homology of~$\link(L)$ and more general homological stability phenomena.

 Finally, we point out an application of our work to diffeomorphisms of 4-manifolds.
 Regarding $L$ as the locus of a collection of attaching spheres of 2-handles in $S^3$, we can think of a point of $\uemb(L,S^3)$, together with framing data, as describing a Kirby diagram of a 4-manifold $M$.
-If $\partial M=S^3$, we can cap off $M$ by adding a 4-handle to obtain a closed 4-manifold $\overline{M}$.
+If $\partial M=S^3$, we can cap off $M$ by adding a 4-handle to obtain a closed 4-manifold $\widehat{M}$.